-- A: It's the Travel Show, and today I want to talk about two very unusual post offices. - B: Unusual post offices? - A: Yes!
+- A: Today I want to talk about two very unusual post offices. - B: Unusual post offices? - A: Yes!
 Have you ever swum to a post office? - B: Have I ever swum to a post office?
 No, I haven't.
-I usually walk to the post office. - A: Well, on the island of Vanuatu, in the Pacific Ocean, there's a post office in the ocean.
+I usually walk to the post office. - A: Well, on the island of Vanuatu, in the Pacific Ocean, there's a post office in the sea.
 It's under the water.
 You can send special postcards from this post office.
-You have to buy the postcards from a store on the beach, and then you swim to the underwater post office with your postcards.
-There's also an underwater mailbox, so you can mail your postcards when the post office is closed. - B: That's amazing.
-But, you know, I really don't like swimming. - A: Well, do you like penguins? - B: Penguins? - A: Yes, have you ever visited the Penguin Post Office? - B: No, I haven't.
+You have to buy the postcards from a shop on the beach and then you swim to the underwater post office with your postcards.
+There's also an underwater postbox, so you can post your postcards when the post office is closed. - B: That's amazing, but you know, I really don't like swimming. - A: Well, do you like penguins? - B: Penguins? - A: Yes, have you ever visited the Penguin Post Office? - B: No, I haven't.
 Where's the Penguin Post Office? - A: In Antarctica, of course!
 It's in a place called Port Lockroy.
-Port Lockroy has a lot of snow, ice and two thousand penguins!
-Four people live here in the summer.
-They work in the post office, watch the penguins, and talk to tourists about Antarctica.
-Many tourists visit Port Lockroy on ships.
-They buy special penguin stamps, postcards, and envelopes at the post office and send more than eighty thousand letters and postcards every year.
+Port Lockroy has got a lot of snow, ice and two thousand penguins!
+Four people live there in the summer.
+They work at the post office, watch the penguins and talk to tourists about Antarctica.
+Lots of tourists visit Port Lockroy on ships.
+They buy special penguin stamps, postcards and envelopes at the post office and send more than eighty thousand letters and postcards every year.
 So which post office do you want to visit?
-The underwater post office in Vanuatu or the Penguin Post Office in Antarctica? - B: Oh, I choose the Penguin Post Office!
+The underwater post office in Vanuatu or the Penguin Post Office in Antarctica? - B: Oh, it's the Penguin Post Office for me!
 I love penguins!

 Put the class into small groups.
 Ask each group to imagine a post office in an unusual location.
-Then have them prepare and present a very short TV advertisement for their post office, explaining where it is and what you can do or see there.
-If you wish, have the class vote on their favorite.
+Then ask them to prepare and present a very short TV advert for their post office, explaining where it is and what you can do or see there.
+If you wish, ask the class to vote on their favourite.

-- Have students now talk about which of the post offices they'd like to visit.
+- Ask students to talk about which of the post offices they'd like to visit.
 You could brainstorm the main points about each post office on the board first, for example, Port Lockroy: It's very cold.
-There aren't many people here.
-There are a lot of penguins here; It's difficult to get to. - Walk around the class as students discuss the post offices.
-Help with vocabulary if necessary. - Finally, ask students to vote on their preferred post office to find out the class favorite.
+There aren't many people there.
+There are a lot of penguins there.
+It's difficult to get to. - Walk round the class as students discuss the post offices.
+Help with vocabulary if necessary. - Finally, ask students to vote for their preferred post office to find out the class favourite.

 Hand out the blank postcards or postcard-sized pieces of paper, one per student.
 Ask students to write one interesting fact about themselves on the postcard, but not to write their names.
 Collect the postcards.
 Assign one student to deliver one postcard to each student.
-Have students take turns reading aloud the message on his/her postcard and then guess who wrote it.
+Ask students to take turns reading the message on his/her postcard aloud and then guess who wrote it.